-The exercise science major is thoughtfully designed to give students a choice of tracks, all built upon a solid academic core.
+The kinesiology major is thoughtfully designed to give students a choice of tracks, all built upon a solid academic core.
 By design, majors learn all of the content necessary for successful careers and then have the opportunity to practice in an applied setting.

 Depending upon their chosen track, students engage the field by doing internships, practical experiences, undergraduate research and laboratory work.
 Students have the choice of four tracks: health promotions, health and exercise science, physical education or strength and conditioning.